 I am Andreana Drencheva.
 Most people call me Addy.
-This is my home on the web.
+This is my (mostly neglected) home on the web.
 Welcome.

-I work as a Lecturer in Entrepreneurship at the University of Sheffield, where I aim to help individuals and organisations to create positive social change on a small or large scale.
+I am an incoming Senior Lecturer (Associate Professor) in Entrepreneurship at King’s Business School.
+I aim to help individuals and organisations to create positive social change on a small or large scale.
 This includes three areas of work: research, learning and development, and collaboration.

-- How do entrepreneurs seek feedback effectively when creating and leading new organisations?
+- How do social entrepreneurs seek feedback when creating and leading new organisations?

-I am interested in working with ventures that put people and purpose first and enhance the possibilities for living of communities in sustainable ways through entrepreneurship and innovation.
+As a Fellow of the Royal Society of Arts (FRSA), I am interested in working with ventures that put people and purpose first and enhance the possibilities for living of communities in sustainable ways through social entrepreneurship and innovation.

-On a more personal note, I like chocolate, dogs, books, sticky notes, Moleskine notebooks, the interwebs, people, sangria, and sunny days.
+On a more personal note, I like chocolate, dogs, books, sticky notes, Moleskine notebooks, and sunny autumn days.

 If you find anything here interesting and think it might be a good idea to collaborate on a project, participate in my research, meet for coffee or chat about ideas, get in touch.